aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/shapes-in-charts/_index.md

 // Add a new picture to the chart. const pic0 = chart.getShapes().addPictureInChart(50, 50, stream, 40, 40);

-// Get the lineformat type of the picture. const lineformat = pic0.getLine();
+// Get the line format type of the picture. const lineformat = pic0.getLine();

 // Set the dash style.